Stonebriar Country Club – Frisco

-Join us at the Four Seasons on September 27, 2021, for a four-person scramble, competing to win the Bishop’s Cup.
-With two tee-times at 7:30 am or 1 pm and two courses, TPC and Cottonwood Valley, this year’s tournament is bound to be un-fore-gettable!
-The school represented by the winning team will be awarded one additional scholarship.
+Join us at the Stonebriar Country Club on Monday, October 30, 2023, for a four-person scramble, competing to win the Bishop’s Cup.
+With a 1:00 PM tee-time and two courses, Fazio and Country Club, this year’s tournament is bound to be un-fore-gettable!

 This most prestigious award will be presented to the team competing from one of the many parishes within the Diocese of Dallas.

 The 2023 Bishop’s Cup 1st Place Winners: St. Rita